maxwolf621/AZ/az-104/Test/pictures.md

 ![alt text](image-540.png)

-## enable Desired State Configuration for VM
+## Enable Desired State Configuration Extension for VM

 You create an Azure VM named VM1 that runs Windows Server 2019.
 VM1 is configured as shown
 ![alt text](image-541.png)

 You need to enable Desired State Configuration for VM1.
 A. Connect to VM1.
 B. Start VM1.
 C. Capture a snapshot of VM1.
 D. Configure a DNS name for VM1.

 :a:

 Correct Answer: B

 > Status is Stopped (Deallocated).

 The DSC extension for Windows requires that the target Virtual Machine is able to communicate with Azure.

-First you start the VM,
-- because you need VM online to deploy DSC Extension.
+First you start the VM, because you need VM online to deploy DSC Extension.

-## Connect to RDB from TCP
+## Connect to RDB from TCP 3389

 You have an Azure subscription that contains the following resources:
 - A virtual network that has a subnet named `Subnet1`